minocoko/babel-plugin-await-import-from-cdn/README.md

 ## Options
-### cdn
+### host
-The host url of the cdn provider, for example https://skypack.dev, https://cdnjs.com, https://unpkg.com
+The host url of the CDN provider, for example https://skypack.dev, https://cdnjs.com, https://unpkg.com

 ### webpackIgnore
 if build application with webpack, set webpackIgnore to true;

 ### fallback
-If fallback is set, will try to load assets from cdn, then will ues fallback to load assets
+If fallback is set, will try to load assets from CDN, then will ues fallback to load assets

 ### matches
 if matches is set, Only matched package will transpile to use CDN assets <br>